encryptdkraken/Flickr_Api_Usage/README.md

-Ajax is A browser built-in XMLHttpRequest object tbephat can pull data requested from web servers via an applicatioin key, in this case we are calling from the Flickr api.
+Ajax is A browser built-in XMLHttpRequest object that can pull data requested from web servers via an applicatioin key, in this case we are calling from the Flickr api.

-//How to use
+How to use
 Simply type in what you want to search a picture for and the page shall load the first 20 images of that call from Flickrs public api.